vasiliki77/free-genai-bootcamp-2025/README.md

 The application will be available at http://localhost:8080

-The image was generated using Bing Image Creator
+The image of the High Priestess was generated using Bing Image Creator.

 ### Translation Demo